 - Auxiliary ports: one parallel port, two native serial ports (Aux1 and Aux2) and USB-serial devices (Aux3...). - USB logical ports: a USB logical port is automatically created when a USB printer is connected.
-Four USB logical ports are available (see Chapter 3.4.6. - TCP logical ports: a TCP logical port allows a network printer (or a network print server) to be addressed in the same way as a local printer.
-Two TCP logical ports are available (Net1 and Net2).
+Four USB logical ports are available (see Chapter 3.4.6. - Network Printers: a TCP logical port (Net1 and Net2) allows a network printer (or a network print server) to be addressed in the same way as a local printer.